The JSJ-decompositions of one-relator groups with torsion: Introduction

 \p{Overview of the paper} In Section~\ref{sec:JSJDefn} we motivate and define JSJ-decompositions of hyperbolic groups.
 In Section~\ref{sec:onerelbground} we prove a key preliminary result, Lemma~\ref{lem:ends}, that relates the number of ends of a one-relator group with torsion $\<X; R^n\>$ to the number of ends of the associated torsion-free one-relator group $\<X; R\>$.
-In Section~\ref{sec:onerelsubgroups} we prove certain fundamental results on the subgroups of one-relator groups with torsion, including a test for malnormality of subgroups and a classification of the virtually-$\mathbb{Z}$ subgroups of one-relator groups with torsion.
+In Section~\ref{sec:onerelsubgroups} we recall certain fundamental results on the subgroups of one-relator groups with torsion.
 In Section~\ref{sec:JSJ} we use the results of Sections~\ref{sec:onerelbground}~and~\ref{sec:onerelsubgroups}, as well as standard results on amalgams and HNN-extensions, to classify how a one-ended one-relator group can split as an HNN-extension (Lemma~\ref{lem:HNN}) or amalgam (Lemma~\ref{lem:amalg}) over a virtually-$\mathbb{Z}$ subgroup.
-These two lemmas combine to prove the Principle Lemma, Lemma~\ref{thm:generalJSJstructural}, which yields Theorem~\ref{thm:TheoremA}.
+These two lemmas combine to prove the Principal Lemma, Lemma~\ref{thm:generalJSJstructural}, which yields Theorem~\ref{thm:TheoremA}.
 In Section~\ref{sec:2Gen1Rel} we outline two results on the structure of two-generator, one-relator groups with torsion.
 These are Theorem~\ref{thm:JSJgraph}, which describes explicitly the possible JSJ-decompositions of such a group, and Theorem~\ref{thm:JSJdecomp}, which proves that such a group is either of the form $\< a, b; [a, b]^n\>$ or has virtually-cyclic outer automorphism group.
 In Section~\ref{sec:examples} we give examples of one-relator groups with torsion which have non-trivial JSJ-decomposition.
 These examples imply that the results of this paper are not vacuous.

-\p{Acknowledgements} The author would like to thank his PhD supervisor, Stephen J. Pride, and Tara Brendle for many helpful discussions about this paper, and Jim Howie for suggestions regarding a preprint.
-He would also like to thank an anonymous referee of another paper \cite{Logan:2012} for the suggestion to apply the ideas of Kapovich--Weidmann to prove Theorem~\ref{thm:JSJdecomp}, which led to this paper.